 Speaking from real-life experience, our Frenchie Claude has never bitten anybody aggressively.
 However, he was very nippy as a puppy, and in truth, a lot of that was my fault due to the way I would play with him.
 I soon learned fast that I was going to get nipped!

-We have also had to look after Lola the French Bulldog puppy who was constantly biting.
-I worked with their owner to try and stop the biting problem and had great success.
-It was particularly important as she also had two young children to consider.
+Our next door neighbour also has a French Bulldog puppy who was constantly biting.
+I worked with them to try and stop the biting problem and had great success.
+It was particularly important as they have young kids to consider.

 Please read down and take everything in.
 I believe this is the most comprehensive guide to stopping a French Bulldog biting that you will find anywhere online.
 Make a drink, sit back, and I will teach you how to stop the keep biting problem, starting off with why it happens.